serokell/blog-posts/typescript-for-haskellers/article.md

 ## Going further

 Built-in concepts are good.
-But as you can see, TypeScript's type system is not really a weak one.
+But, as you can see, TypeScript's type system is not really a weak one.
 By adding our knowledge from Haskell and type theory, we can get more from this type system.
 This part will show very brief descriptions of different approaches.
 We have also added links to references and other articles to help you understand them more deeply, if necessary.

 ### HKTs